opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 ...
 ```

-You have to pass as property of your freshly created viewItem and the viewId of the target view.
+You have to pass as a property of your freshly created viewItem and the viewId of the target view.

 If you have created a new view, the abstract `OSH.UI.View` already observe this event.